Ciptex/slate/source/includes/_errors.md

 All status codes are standard HTTP status codes.
 The below ones are used in this API.
 </aside>

-The Kittn API uses the following error codes:
+The Hermes API uses the following status codes:

 2XX | Success of some kind.
 4XX | Error occurred in client’s part.
 5XX | Error occurred in server’s part.

-HTTP Status Codes | Meaning
+HTTP Status Codes | Description
 ---------- | -------
 200 | OK
 201 | Created